vishal8340/e-vote/README.md

 e-voting, it's a web application, developed on java, MySQL, MVC, and Linux platform.
 It is used for e-vote, the voter can cast their vote for a candidate, who are nominated in the election from their city just by login with their adhar and password from anywhere.

-original website if fully dynamic, here static website dynamic function are not working on github!
+original website is dynamic but here static website, dynamic function are not working on github!

 here is the link of some pages :-